5. Virus scanning with SquidClamav

 5.2 Configuration

-# Don't virus scan .gif, .png and .jpg images and .html and .htm documents
+# Disable virus scanning for .png, .gif and .jpg images and documents from

 Below is a sample configuration file: